paulio/msfs/Tutorials/ReadMe.md

 The debugger can be used to set breakpoints.
 NB If you fail to correctly initialize the JS then the debugger may not attach which can be confusing.

-You can make hot changes via the GT tool, but there are not persisted…
+You can make hot changes via the GT tool, but they are not persisted…

 ![Hot changing text of html](Instruments/HelloWorldDisplay/images/GTDynamicChange.png)